circleci/circleci-docs/jekyll/_cci2/runner-server.md

 - Server v3.x
 ---

+NOTE: CircleCI Runner is not yet available on the current version of Server 3.x; however, it will be available for preview before the next release.
+Please [contact us](https://circleci.com/contact/) for more information.

 ## Authentication

 When creating namespaces, resource classes and tokens, the CLI needs to be configured to connect to the Server